The Host (2006 film)

-The Host (Note: Also titled Monster in South Korea and Goemul: The Han River Monster (グエムル 漢江の怪物, Guemuru: Kankō no Kaibutsu) in Japan.) is a 2006 monster film (Note: While publications have primarily labeled The Host as a monster movie, it has also been noted for incorporating multiple genres.
+The Host (Note: Also titled Monster in South Korea and Goemul: The Han River Monster (グエムル 漢江の怪物, Guemuru: Hangan no Kaibutsu) in Japan.) is a 2006 monster film (Note: While publications have primarily labeled The Host as a monster movie, it has also been noted for incorporating multiple genres.
 These genres include action, black comedy, horror, science fiction, (Note: Attributed to multiple references:) and thriller.
 Additionally, Vulture described it as "an indictment of American hubris disguised as a monster movie".) directed and co-written by Bong Joon Ho.
 It stars Song Kang-ho as food stand vendor Park Gang-du whose daughter Hyun-seo (Go Ah-sung) is kidnapped by a creature dwelling around the Han River in Seoul.
 Byun Hee-bong, Park Hae-il, and Bae Doona appear in supporting roles as Gang-du's father, brother, and sister, respectively, who help Gang-du escape quarantine against an alleged virus derived from the monster and search for his daughter.
 Considered a co-production between South Korea and Japan, the film was produced by independent studio Chungeorahm Film and presented by its South Korean distributor Showbox and the Japanese investor Happinet.